About the IGDA

 A: The main benefit of membership is the opportunity to develop your career and personally contribute to the betterment of the game development industry by supporting the IGDA’s mission.
 The tangible benefits include discounts and special offers on industry events, books, products, and services.
 Be sure to explore the list of member discounts.
 Members also receive a digital membership card, which can be used as verification for industry affiliation.

-A: Membership is open to anyone of any age who is interested in game development.
-However, many benefits of membership are age restricted.
+A: Membership is open to anyone over the age of majority in their country who is interested in game development.
+Please note that many benefits of membership are age restricted.
 Industry events often restrict access to minors, so member discounts for these events will not apply.
 IGDA chapters may also hold events in venues with age restrictions.

 A: Physical membership cards are no longer available.
 A digital membership card can be printed out at any time from your member profile by following these steps: